Light of the Pacific/Issue 62/Text

 The "Husayn Team" of Los Banos, Laguna, is busy on many teaching trips.

-Twelve new areas ened in Quezon Province, total of 72 new believers.
+Twelve new areas have been opened in Quezon Province, with a total of 72 new believers.

 OATH TAKING[edit]